nickmza/nickmza.github.io/source/_posts/Apache-Camel.md

 }
 {% endcodeblock %}

-In this example we expect the pfmEndpoint queue to have a single message with a specific body on completion of the test.
+In this example we expect the pfmEndpoint queue to have a single message on completion of the test.

 ## Returning Values from a Mock